Follow us on Social Media

 To discuss your Australian Migration options, please contact us on 020 7427 5290, email us firstname.lastname@example.org or complete the form on the right and we will contact you.

 The Australian Lists of Occupations are reviewed from time to time to address immediate and long-term labour market skills shortages, including shortages in trades in Australia.

-The Occupations list is divided in two schedules: Medium and Long-term Strategic Skills List (MLTSSL) and Short-term Skilled Occupation List (STSOL).
+The Occupations List consists of two schedules: Medium and Long-term Strategic Skills List (MLTSSL) and Short-term Skilled Occupation List (STSOL).
 The lists were changed in 2017 and replaced the previous Australian Skilled Occupation List and Consolidated Skilled Occupation List.
-Note, there is a separate list for Australian Employer Sponsored Visas.
-The Australian Immigration Department has advised that the List will be reviewed every 6 months.
+Note, there is a separate list of occupations in relation to the Australian Employer Sponsored Visas.
+The Australian Immigration Department (now called the Department of Home Affairs) has advised that the List will be reviewed every 6 months.

 Certain trade occupations are licenced in Australia for example, plumbers, electricians or air-conditioning mechanics.
 This means that migrants wishing to work in Australia in one of the licenced occupations must obtain a licence from the relevant authority in each State.
 This might entail completing a Gap Training upon arrival to Australia.
 Applicants applying under the Skilled Migrant visa pathway may commence their licencing process as part of their visa application process.